20 Signs You're From Michigan

 Patrick Swayze had a condo here

-Louis Farrakhan (I was actually stopped by his security as a kid for inadvertently wandering onto his property)
+Louis Farrakhan (I was stopped by his security as a kid for inadvertently wandering onto his property)

 Kyle Korver of the Chicago Bulls